sapiensoup/sapiensoup.com/_posts/2017-02-06-cannabis-breastfeeding.md

 layout: post
 title:  Cannabis and Breastfeeding.
 The Facts.
 author: marlene
-excerpt: "Very little amounts of THC make it into the breast milk.
+description: "Very little amounts of THC make it into the breast milk.
 Is it enough to harm a baby?
 Scientific research is two minds about potential long-term effects.
 Get the facts here and make your own informed decision."
 facebook:
    image: /images/breastfeeding/breastfeeding-1000x527-fb.jpg
 twitter:
    image: /images/breastfeeding/breastfeeding-1000x500-twittercard.jpg
    large: true
 ---

 **How much THC makes it into breast milk?
 Can it get a baby “high”?
 What are the long-term effects on the child?**